 Any English courses The Minor in English cannot be combined with the BA or minor in Humanities.
-Bachelor of Arts General Studies (120 credit hours) Program Coordinator: Contact academicservices@briercrest.ca The BA General Studies is designed for students whose interests and career preparation cannot be served by Briercrest's established majors.
+Bachelor of Arts General Studies (120 credit hours) Not receiving applicants for this program in 2021-2022.
+Program Coordinator: Contact academicservices@briercrest.ca The BA General Studies is designed for students whose interests and career preparation cannot be served by Briercrest's established majors.
 The BA General Studies is generally not designed to prepare students for graduate work, though it may lead to a second baccalaureate degree, particularly in a professional discipline (i.e., Education).
 Program Overview: